Vapor Intrusion Technical Guidance

 Reporting Vapor Concentrations

 EPD prefers that soil gas, sub-slab, and indoor air concentrations be reported in units of micrograms per cubic meter (ug/m^3).
 This simplifies the process of comparing measured data to target concentrations, which are typically presented in ug/m^3.
 Note that converting between some units of vapor concentration can be more involved than converting between standard units of soil and groundwater concentrations.
-For a conversion table, see page 16 of the Frequently Asked Questions about Vapor Intrusion at Superfund sites document.
+For a conversion table, see the last lage of the Vapor Intrusion Pathway A Practical Guide (ITRC 2007) document.

 Laboratory Reporting Limits